silverbucket/node-webfinger-service/README.md

 2. user data

 	All of the user data lives in the `resource/acct/` directory.
-Each file is treated as a username when webfinger-service does it's looking.
+Each file is treated as a username when webfinger-service does it's lookup (it doesn't actually check for any system accounts).
 An example user data file is there named `user`, and looks like this:

 		module.exports = {